ajfisher/ajfisher.me/site/src/content/posts/2015-01-21-context-in-ambient-technology.md

 layout: post
 slug: context-in-ambient-technology
 title: The role of context on ambient technologies
-tags: context, physical computing, ubicomp, web, IoT, thinking, essay
+tags: context, physical computing, ubicomp, web, iot, essay
 excerpt: >
     Ambient technologies are very hard to design well.
 A blinking light for a new email is novel for a few minutes before quickly becoming